Why It’s Important to Build Business Credit

 Wanting a business loan, bad credit keeping you down?
 Don’t worry, there are options.

 Why It’s Important to Build Business Credit because the fact is that if you have bad personal credit, you are severely limited when it comes to finding business financing.
 However, it is not impossible to get business loans with bad credit.
 There are three things you must have to get a small business loan with bad credit:

 Find out what the lenders think is bad credit.
-Then, get your credit report, and do a good sweep of it to make sure everything is accurate, and that any mistakes are addressed right away with our partner Perfect Credit Consulting.
+Then, get your credit report, and do a good sweep of it to make sure everything is accurate, and that you share any mistake right away with our partner Perfect Credit Consulting.
 Look at your credit report and see if you have any R9’s.
-If not, you should be fine, but if you do, you will need to explain them to the lender or there is no way you are going to get a business loan.
+If not, you should be fine, but if you do, you will need to explain to them to the lender or there is no way you are going to get a business loan.

 Comprehensive Business Plan

 Last, but not least, if you have poor personal credit and want to get a business loan, consider establishing some business credit that you can use to apply for a loan in the future.
-If you can’t get an SBA loan or some other traditional loan, there are other options.
+If you can’t get SBA loans or some other traditional loan, there are other options.
 Lenders all have different qualifications, so if you aren’t a good fit, you might be for a different lender.
-You also may qualify for a business line of credit, microloan, peer to peer loan or a cash advance.
+You also may qualify for a business line of credit, microloans, peer to peer loan, or a cash advance.

-Don’t give up if you get turned down initially because if you work with BitX Funding we are a marketplace for small business loans and we work directly with the lender to provide more insight into why they should approve your loan.
+Don’t give up if lender turns down your request initially.
+BitX Funding is a marketplace for small business loans and we work directly with the lender to provide more insight into why they should approve your loan.
 BitX Funding’s mission is to empower your small business by making small business loans simple through options, speed, and trust.
 Find out which business loan is best for you.